-As part of their studies, our Bachelor and Master students complete short term projects on the questions or problems encountered in practice.
-Thanks to the extensive experience and expertise of our lecturers and their professional support, you receive meaningful and implementable results for which you pay only an administration fee.
-As a result of their involvement in the research activities of the Institute, our students are continually exposed to the latest research while gaining practical experience from the food industry.
+As part of their studies, our Bachelor and Master students complete short-term projects on the questions or problems encountered in practice.
+Thanks to the extensive experience and expertise of our lecturers and their professional support, you receive meaningful and implementable results for which you only pay an administration fee.
+As a result of their involvement in the research activities of the Institute, our students are continually exposed to the latest research while gaining practical experience in the food industry.

 The following types of student projects are possible:

-- Semester thesis (5th Semester): ca. 15 business days between September and December
+- Semester thesis (5th Semester): approx. 15 business days between September and December.

-- Bachelor thesis (6th Semester): ca. 60 business days between March and September
+- Bachelor thesis (6th Semester): approx. 60 business days between February and June.

-- Master thesis: ca. 150 business days, start and completion of project can be determined on an individual Basis.
+- Master thesis: approx. 150 business days, start and completion of project can be determined on an individual basis.

 Are you interested in project collaboration?
 Please contact us!